TY-Tongyao/SCRAD/README.md

-# Multi-AD
+#SCRAD

-This repository contains the code implementation of Multi-AD for graph anomlay detection.
+This repository contains the code implementation ofSCRAD for graph anomlay detection.

 ## Dataset Sources
 * The sources and usage of the [Reddit](https://snap.stanford.edu/data/soc-redditHyperlinks.html) dataset can be found on [snap.stanford.edu](https://snap.stanford.edu/data/soc-redditHyperlinks.html), as introduced in [Kumar *et al*., 2019](https://arxiv.org/abs/1902.07243).
 It contains a user interaction graph with edges denoting hyperlink relationships.
 The data can be downloaded from: [https://snap.stanford.edu/data/soc-redditHyperlinks-title.tsv.gz](https://snap.stanford.edu/data/soc-redditHyperlinks-title.tsv.gz)